How To Crochet A Granny Square Bag

 Homemade reversible Jedi Robes.

-It’s the Easter holidays so I’m behind on making stuff.
-I will be relatively quiet here until the week after next.
+It’s the Easter holidays, so I will be relatively quiet here until the week after next.
 It’s amazing how having an extra child at home creates so much more work.
 There has been a birthday too, which has made me busy.

 mini chocolate muffins instead of a big birthday cake.

 Mini birthday chocolate muffins.
-I guess you could argue that the star decorations were part of a Star Wars birthday theme but I didn’t twig until just this second that there was a connection.
+I guess you could argue that the star decorations were part of a Star Wars birthday theme, but I didn’t twig until just this second that there was a connection.
+Let’s go with it…

 Start Wars fancy dress.
 DIY Jedi robes.
 And they're reversible so you can turn to the Dark side!